uom-hands-on-workshop/workshops/introduction.md

 ## Key Activities

-- **Hands-on exercises** with AI tools such as Spark, ChatGPT, Claude, Co-Pilot, DALL-E, Midjourney.
+- **Hands-on exercises** with AI tools such as Spark, ChatGPT, Claude, Co-Pilot, DALL-E, Midjourney, and more.
 - **Role-playing sessions** to explore ethical scenarios and academic integrity issues.
 - **Group discussions** to foster collaboration and share best practices.
 - **Design and development of resources** to be shared on Teams.